mhdirkse/counting-language/LANGUAGE_REFERENCE.md

 as can be shown by rewriting our example:

     experiment throwCoins(int numTries) {
-        # Produces an array of four booleans
+        # Produces an array of four values
         sample coins as numTries from distribution -1, 1;
         for numTriesConsidered in [1:numTries] {
             # Take numTriesConsidered coins and add them